-More costs through Indirect Access
+More costs for purchasing through Indirect Access

 SAP’s new pricing model was called Indirect Access, and then it was renamed Digital Access.
 It does not matter what you call it, as its principle is always the same: Customers have to pay more for using third-party systems with SAP.

 But why?
 Traditionally, SAP’s licensing models only concerned the number of users, meaning direct/human interactions (SAP Human Access).
 Now, however, it is not just humans anymore.
 Automated systems, bots, and machines accessing SAP through non-SAP frontends, customized solutions, or third-party applications also count.
 Users have to pay licensing fees depending on document type and line.